-Co-author, Diary of a Bilingual School; Teaching in Two Languages: A Guide for K-12 Bilingual Educators; and Constructivist Strategies for Teaching English Language Learners; formerly a teacher, principal, curriculum specialist, university professor, and educational researcher
+Author, Engage the Creative Arts.
+Coauthor, Diary of a Bilingual School; Teaching in Two Languages: A Guide for K-12 Bilingual Educators; and Constructivist Strategies for Teaching English Language Learners; formerly a teacher, principal, curriculum specialist, university professor, and educational researcher

 Author, Educating English Learners (5th ed.), At War with Diversity, and Language Loyalties; coauthor, Diary of a Bilingual School and English Learners in American Classrooms: 101 Questions, 101 Answers; formerly Washington editor of Education Week and executive director of the National Association for Bilingual Education

 Best known for developing a comprehensive theory of second language acquisition, introducing the concept of sheltered subject matter teaching, and as the co-inventor of the Natural Approach; author of The Power of Reading and co-author of Summer Reading: Program and Evidence and English Learners in American Classrooms

 Co-author, Bilingual and ESL Classrooms; associate professor, University of Arizona, specializing in literacy development for ELLs in structured English immersion classrooms; formerly director of the English Plus Information Clearinghouse